fschuch/wizard-template/README.md

 ### Managing the Changelog

-Please, refer to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) to understand the format and the purpose of the changelog file.
-Refer to [How to best handle conflicts when everyone commits to CHANGELOG.md file?](https://www.reddit.com/r/git/comments/pgwabc/comment/hbfbjsh/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) for more details on why a dedicate tool like [towncrier](https://towncrier.readthedocs.io/en/stable/index.html) is used to handle "news fragments" and generate the changelog file.
-By doing so, the changelog file is always up-to-date and the merge conflicts are minimized.

-- To produce news fragments to include on Pull Requests, you can use:
-  - `hatch run changelog:create --content 'A fancy log message' <issue-number>.<issue-type>.md`
-  - `hatch run changelog:create --edit <issue-number>.<issue-type>.md` to open the editor to write the news fragment
-  - Where `<issue-number>` is the GitHub issue number and `<issue-type>` is the issue type (e.g., `security`, `removed`, `deprecated`, `added`, `changed`, `fixed`, and `misc`).
-Use `+` as the issue number if you do not have an issue for your change.
-The configuration is on the file [towncrier.toml](towncrier.toml).
-- To check the news fragments, you can use:
-  - `hatch run changelog:check`
-- To see a draft of the new changelog entry, you can use:
-  - `hatch run changelog:draft`
-- To build the changelog file, you can use (it is also done automatically on the deployment workflow):
-  - `hatch run changelog:build`
+The template relies on [Automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) from GitHub to handle the changelog.
+Refer to [Managing labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) and add the labels from [release.yml](.github/release.yml) to automatically organize your entries.
+This is a nice fit for [Managing releases in a repository](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).

+Some may argue about the importance of [Keeping a Changelog](https://keepachangelog.com/en/1.0.0/) on a dedicated file, but that results in frequent conflicts and merge issues to be solved when working with feature branches in parallel.
+The GitHub release notes are a good compromise, as they are automatically generated and can be edited before the release.
+Notice good Pull Request titles and small incremental changes are key to a good changelog.

 ### Managing the Version Number

-Also aiming to minimize merge conflicts, the version in the project is set dynamically by [hatch-vcs](https://github.com/ofek/hatch-vcs).
+The version in the project is set dynamically by [hatch-vcs](https://github.com/ofek/hatch-vcs).
 At installation and build time, the version is recovered from the version control system an exported to the file `wizard_template/_version.py`.
-In this way, there is no need to manually update the version on the codebase.
+In this way, there is no need to keep the version hard-coded on the codebase.
 You can use the command `hatch version` to check the current version.
 On the deployment workflow, the version is recovered from the tag and used to build the package.

 The downside is that the new version number must be manually entered for each release, rather than using the command `hatch version` to bump it up.